DCC-EX/dcc-ex.github.io/docs/big-picture/stage6.rst

 At the end of this stage, we expect you will have learnt the following:

-* How to define the different types of turnout and signal objects.
+* How to define the different types of turnout/point and signal objects.
 * How to reference sensors.
 * How, why, and when to effectively use aliases.
 * How an object ID is different to the pin or configuration used by the physical object it represents.